Core · Beginner

 Hello, Em

 Six strings ringing together — your first chord.
-Press hard.
-Strum slow.
-Then prove it: pick each string by itself and hear all six ring.
-Three rounds.
+Strum, then prove it string by string.

 The Em Arpeggio Check